 More advanced than smart thermostats like Nest and Tado, albeit without their smart learning technology, Evohome provides complete control of your heating system, hour-by-hour, day-by-day, room-by-room.
 Evohome gives the end user the potential to save the most money on their heating bills long term.
 Each individual zone is manually controlled via a dedicated touchscreen panel, or alternatively with your smartphone and smartphone app, which wirelessly connects to your home’s broadband router.
 The boiler and radiators are controlled through a smartphone app or central console.
 But it doesn’t offer the same level of remote access compared to Hive or Nest.

-Comprising of a smart thermostat control unit, TRVs (thermostatic radiator valves) and a Remote Access Gateway – which connects to your router and communicates wirelessly with the controller – the Evohome starter pack will set you back £218.95, and includes a single radiator zone kit.
-Extra sensors for additional zones/rooms will cost around £50-60 each.
-So the more zones you want to control the more costly it becomes.
+Comprising of a smart thermostat control unit, thermostatic radiator valves (TRVs) and a Remote Access Gateway – which connects to your router and communicates wirelessly with the controller.
+The Evohome starter pack will set you back £218.95, and includes a single radiator zone kit.
+Extra sensors for additional zones/rooms will cost around £50-60 each; so the more zones you want to control the more costly it becomes.
 Then there’s the optional hot water controller, which costs around £70.
 You’ll also need to factor in installation costs too, which can typically set you back around £100.

 Evohome is a considerably more comprehensive and expensive bit of kit in comparison to similar smart thermostat technology.
 It needs to be programmed manually and can be rather difficult to set up, so you’re probably better off paying for a professional heating engineer to carry out the installation.
 Which of course adds to the cost.
 But you’re still getting a lot more bang for your buck.